 Like most of us, I moved to Belmont to provide my daughter the best I could.
 I want her to thrive in school, be safe walking on our streets, and have her grow up with a strong sense of community.
 I believe we all share these values.
 We want leaders that will bring us together to overcome our challenges, not to divide us.
 We need to prepare our children for the future keeping in mind our shared values of community, education, family, and most importantly inclusion.

-I am running for school committee because the current committee has unfortunately lost the trust of our community.
-Although I am running as an individual, I will lead as a member of a team and work hard to regain the communities trust while providing a fresh perspective and a new voice to the problems Belmont faces.
+I am running for school committee because our most vulnerable students have been overlooked for years.
+Although I am running as an individual, I will lead as a member of a team and work hard to gain the communities trust while providing a fresh perspective and a new voice to the problems Belmont faces.

 I will work tirelessly, thoughtfully and collaboratively to represent our entire educational community.
 I will listen to your concerns, provide transparency, and most importantly, take action.

-We need diverse leadership experiences on the School Committee to safely and fully reopen our schools.
+We need diverse leadership experiences on the School Committee to make sure our students and schools thrive.
 I differentiate myself as a military veteran, a small business owner, and most importantly, an outspoken advocate for providing necessary resources to support our special needs students.
 If elected, our students with the most needs will finally have a voice at the table.
 I will make lines of communication with all parents my priority.
 My experiences are built on teamwork and are the foundation for the good decision making we need on the School Committee for all Belmont students and families.

 Since last March the pandemic impacted teaching & learning in Belmont and we have worked through a Joint-Labor Management process to re-open schools.
 And have failed in this process for families.
 The decision of elected town leaders will continue to negatively impact 2020/21 and sadly, the 2021/21 school year.